daveabrock/daveabrock.github.io/_posts/2021-03-14-upload-files-to-github-repository.markdown

 If you need to upload a file to GitHub, [you can do it easily](https://docs.github.com/en/github/managing-files-in-a-repository/adding-a-file-to-a-repository) from *github.com*.
 However, that doesn't scale.
 When it comes to doing it on a repeated basis or facilitating automation, you'll want to take a programmatic approach.
 While GitHub [does have a REST API](https://docs.github.com/en/rest), C# developers can take advantage of [the Octokit library](https://github.com/octokit/octokit.net).
 This library saves you a lot of time—you can take advantage of dynamic typing, get data models automatically, and not have to construct `HttpClient` calls yourself.

-This post will show you how to use the Octokit library to upload a Markdown file to a GitHub repository using the Octokit library.
+This post will show you how to use the Octokit library to upload a Markdown file to a GitHub repository.

 Before we get started, download the Octokit library from NuGet.
 You can do this in several different ways, but the simplest is using the `dotnet` CLI.
 From the path of your project, execute the following from your favorite terminal: